 Outside of work, Neil’s interests include walking, photography, genealogy and learning Welsh.

-Neil is recommended in the 2019 edition of The Legal 500.
+Neil is recognised as a Recommended Lawyer and a Rising Star in the 2020 edition of The Legal 500.

 W was an elderly lady who lacked capacity to manage her financial affairs.
 She had been admitted to a care home follo...